Educational Travel

 Courses being offered:

-ART 102 History of Art: Renaissance to Modern – The Passport class surveys the history and interpretation of architecture, painting and sculpture from the Renaissance through the modern era.
-Teaching this course on location affords the students firsthand experience with the material.
-Trips to the De Yung Museum, San Francisco and The Getty, Los Angeles provides students the opportunity to interact with paintings and sculptures from the late Gothic through the 18th century, while the San Francisco Museum of Modern Art allows for the interpretation of works form the 20th – 21st centuries.
-Structures, such as the Xanadu Gallery by Frank Lloyd Wright, Disney Concert Hall, and the Eames House allow these conversations to move into the architectural sphere of the course.
+ART 102 History of Art: Renaissance to Modern – The UCGS class surveys the history and interpretation of architecture, painting and sculpture from the Renaissance through the modern era.
+ART 102 begins with Early Renaissance art and follows the development of western civilization to the modern era.
+Teaching this course as a study abroad program will afford the students firsthand experience with the material.
+Trips to the National Gallery, London and the National Gallery, Scotland afford students the opportunity to interact with paintings and sculptures from the late Gothic through the 18th century, while the Tate Modern allows for the interpretation of works from the 20th; 21st centuries.
+Structures, such as St. Paul’s Cathedral, Parliament, the Shard, and the Gherkin allow these conversations to move into the architectural sphere of the course.
 Assignments and discussions of these sites and objects will improve their written and oral communications skills and encourage analytical thinking.
 (3 credit hours; Passport and UCGS course, Humanities or Fine Arts; Requirement and/or elective for several degrees.)

 Funding Your Trip